Khristina Chess

 She doesn’t even have shoes.

-In fact, if you liked Sadie by Courtney Summers, check out some of the other books by Khristina Chess, too.
-She’s on my list of Best YA Authors to Binge on Kindle Unlimited because she has so many suspenseful novels.
+Dark, gripping, and impossible to put down, Junior Missing is a slow-burn psychological thriller that unravels the chilling reality of physical and psychological violence.
+If you liked Sadie by Courtney Summers, check out Junior Missing.
+In fact, Khristina Chess is on my list of Best YA Authors to Binge on Kindle Unlimited because she has so many suspenseful novels.

 Missing by Kelly Armstrong